Rights to culture and knowledge

 New national and transnational narratives of Indigenous political autonomy are emerging which contest and negotiate accounts of Australian history.
 This project unearths a seemingly hidden treasury of knowledge about early political activism by Noongar people in Western Australia from the turn of the twentieth century until the 1930s.
 It contributes to emerging narratives of autonomy by amplifying significant Western Australian voices.

-'Ancestor words': Noongar letter writing in Western Australian government archives from the 1860s to the 1960s John Curtin Distinguished Professor Anna Haebich, MCCA, Dr Tiffany Shellam, Monash University, Dr Elfie Shiosaki and Professor Ellen Percy Kraly, Colgate University (2014 - continuing)
+'Ancestor words': Noongar letter writing in Western Australian government archives from the 1860s to the 1960s John Curtin Distinguished Professor Anna Haebich (MCASI), Dr Tiffany Shellam (Monash University), Dr Elfie Shiosaki (UWA) and Professor Ellen Percy Kraly (Colgate University) (2014 - continuing)

 Funding body: ARC Discovery Project